AtomicSmash/backups/Readme.md

 	wp backups backup --type=database
 	- Use this to dump the DB and sync with S3

+### wp backups development_sql_sync

+Examples

+    wp backups development_sql_sync
+    - This checks the status of the remote development database

+    wp backups development_sql_sync --sync-direction=push
+    - This checks the status of the remote development database
+    - Then provides the option to overwrite the remote database with what is available locally

+    wp backups development_sql_sync --sync-direction=pull
+    - This checks the status of the remote development database
+    - Then provides the option to overwrite the local database with what is available on S3

 ## Installation

 #### 1. Add the Wordpress plugin to your composer file by navigating to your project and running this inside a terminal: